mbalbera/ToDoList/README.md

 Only using two tests for an entire application was a tough task.
 I decided to test the login function on the backend to make sure the proper data was being served to the front end.
 On the frontend I used a snapshot test in order to make sure the app displays as intended.
 The reason I picked these two tests is because if both of these tests pass you know you are getting the right information AND the right UX/UI.
 As this is a one screen application it made sense to me to only test the Logged In component which displays the original screen.

+## CRUD Functionality

+* Create - click the blue circle with the plus sign to get the opportunity to create a new task
+* Read - log in to see all your tasks
+* Update - Check off a task to change its *completedness* attribute
+* Delete - Hold down on a task's Text and watch it disappear